 - Temazepam 1000

 The amount of substance required to reach the above limits will be different from person to person.
-This is because a number of external factors must be taken into consideration; such as height, weight, and metabolic rate.
-As with drink driving, one person’s body may absorb a drug at a different rate than another person’s body.
-It is also important to remember that drugs typically remain in a person’s system much longer than alcohol.
+This is due to a number of external factors that must be taken into consideration; such as height, weight, and metabolic rate.
+As with drink driving, your body may absorb a drug at a different rate to another person’s body.
+Furthermore, you should also remember that drugs typically remain in a person’s system much longer than alcohol.

-How long do illegal drugs stay in a person’s system for?
+How long do illegal drugs stay in your system for?

-The length of time which is required for a drug to leave a person’s system varies considerably.
+The length of time which is required for a drug to leave your body varies considerably.
 The following factors can determine how long a drug will stay in your system:

-- The individual characteristics of the person who has taken the drug; and
+- The individual characteristics of the person taking the drug; and

 - Whether the drug has been mixed with any other substance, such as alcohol.

-The government has avoided providing guidance about the typical detection times for the drugs which are covered by the specified limit drug driving offence.
+Consequently, the government has avoided providing guidance about the typical detection times for the drugs which are covered by this offence.

-Whilst bodily absorption rates differ from person to person, it is possible to suggest rough timelines for how long drugs typically remain detectable in a person’s system,
+Whilst bodily absorption rates differ from person to person, it is possible to suggest rough timelines for how long drugs typically remain detectable in your system.

-Of the illegal dugs covered by the offence, the typical number of days that traces of a drug will remain in a person’s system is as follows:
+Of the illegal drugs covered by the offence, the typical number of days that traces of a drug will remain in your body are as follows: